marijnh/Eloquent-JavaScript/18_http.md

 {{quote {author: "Tim Berners-Lee", chapter: true}

 What was often difficult for people to understand about the design was that there was nothing else beyond URLs, HTTP and HTML.
-There was no central computer 'controlling' the Web, no single network on which these protocols worked, not even an organisation anywhere that 'ran' the Web.
+There was no central computer 'controlling' the web, no single network on which these protocols worked, not even an organisation anywhere that 'ran' the Web.
 The Web was not a physical 'thing' that existed in a certain 'place'.
 It was a 'space' in which information could exist.

 quote}}